 No, it has simple Sharia based contracts like Mudaraba, Musharaka, Murabaha, etc.

 No one can certain or assure profit rates in Islamic banking.
 Islamic banks declare the profit of their investment pools periodically, and the declared rates can be referred to show their past performance with a clear disclaimer that the bank may or may not perform similarly in future.

-Compared with other Islamic banks or windows, Ahli Islamic Bank is proud of its pioneering role in the world of Islamic Banking.
+Compared with other Islamic windows, Ahli Islamic is proud of its pioneering role in the world of Islamic Banking.
 Ahli Islamic has a full-fledged Fatwa and Sharia Supervisory Board and a Sharia Compliance Department, which are involved in structuring, documentation, vetting approval and post transaction audit of all transactions and products.

 The Bank is supervised by a Fatwa and Sharia Supervisory Board, whose decisions are binding on the Bank.
 The Sharia Board is comprised of four members of internationally renowned Sharia scholars.